LabInternetPub/Exam2022_Solved/README.md

 In /test/java/cat/tecnocampus/apollofy/api, there is a suit of tests that should pass when all the questions are answered correctly

 ## Questions
+2 points each.
+However, if you solve correctly question 4, you'll get an extra point (yes, 3 out of 2!)
 ### Question 1
 When a track is created, its title must begin with a capital letter and its durations must be higher or equal to 5 and lower or equal to 300
 * When the parameters are valid the response status must be 200 and the body empty